Vietnam.vn - Nền tảng quảng bá Việt Nam

 Proposed increase in regional minimum wage from 250,000 VND - 350,000 VND/month

-The draft stipulates that the subjects of application are: Employees working under labor contracts as prescribed by the Labor Code; employers as prescribed by the Labor Code (including: enterprises as prescribed by the Law on Enterprises; agencies, organizations, cooperatives, households, individuals who hire or use employees to work for them according to agreements); other agencies, organizations, and individuals related to the implementation of the minimum wage prescribed in this Decree.
+The draft stipulates that the subjects of application are: Employees working under labor contracts as prescribed by the Labor Code; employers as prescribed by the Labor Code (including: enterprises as prescribed by the Law on Enterprises; agencies, organizations, cooperatives, households, individuals who hire and use employees to work for them according to agreements); other agencies, organizations, and individuals related to the implementation of the minimum wage prescribed in this Decree.

 The draft proposes to adjust the monthly minimum wage and the hourly minimum wage applicable to employees working under labor contracts to increase by 7.2% compared to the current level (coinciding with the plan that the National Wage Council unanimously recommended to the Government ).
 Specifically: